annahosanna/reactor-http3-experiment/README.md

 - Does your browser support the same versions of quic, and http3 as the server? (or only one of the drafts instead)
 - Http3 is unlike Http 1.1/2 and uses QUIC "channels" for header and data "frames".
 - QUIC frames can arrive out of order.
 TCP enforces the order for other http protocols.
 - Http3 requires QUIC.
 However, to QUIC, http3 is an upper layer (i.e. it doesn't care about the upper layer protocol).
-In the OSI modelthink about TCP/UDP as layer 4, QUIC as layer 5, and HTTP/3 as layer 6/7.
+In the OSI model think about TCP/UDP as layer 4, QUIC as layer 5, and HTTP/3 as layer 6/7.
 - An http3 server is not establishing a layer on tcp/udp with quic functionality.
 An http3 server is estabishing a stream (aka channel) on top of quic.
 This may seem mindbending for people used to implementing application servers on tcp - especially since quic is in userspace running as a part of the application server.
 An http3 server just handles data on a quic channel.
 - Breaking this down a bit farther it means one piece of the program focuses on creating quic on top of udp, and a different part of the program focuses on creating http3 on top of quic.
 - Ports are not part of quic.
 Ports are a part of tcp/udp.